Nadav138/Detecting_Properties_of_QuantumChannels/README.md

 The main files are: QC_Detection.ipynb & QC_Detection_IBMQ.ipynb
 The first is implementation using simulator and the second one actually run the code on IBMQ's machine.
+Additional pdf file is available, explaining the main idea of the project.